TaygaHoshi/tt-project/Classes/Soldier.md

 **Weaponmaster**
 	Choose one weapon ability.
 	1. *Keen rejuvenation:* Your critical hits regenerate 1 stamina.
 	2. *Precise strikes:* You can spend 2 stamina before a basic weapon attack to add your ACU as bonus damage to this attack.
+This attack also pierces 50% armor (non-stacking).
 	3. *Dynamic vision:* If you are wielding any weapon, you have a +1 bonus to Parry against prepared actions and you cannot be flanked.

 **Armor Specialization 2**